Deepening our Connection with Nature through Education and Exploration.

 Outdoor Discovery Leaders

 Our after school programs at both Juneau middle schools focus on wellness and outdoor recreation.
 The programs are free drop-in sessions that finish in time for the late bus home.
-Because time outdoors builds healthy perspectives and habits, we’ve integrated the Sources of Strength evidence-based suicide prevention program into Outdoor Discovery Leaders.
 We’re grateful to the Juneau Community Foundation’s Hope Endowment for making this possible.

 Middle school is an important age, when children start to explore independently.
 Our program provides a bridge to lifelong healthy habits–mental and physical.